 We refer to full-parallax CGHs of more than 1 billion pixels as full-parallax high-definition CGHs (FPHD-CGHs).
 The first FPHD-CGH was The Venus created in 2009 [2].
-The fringe of The Venus comprised 4.2 G pix and was printed adopting laser lithography (see Sec.
+The fringe of The Venus was comprised of 4.2 G pix and was printed adopting laser lithography (see Sec.
 15.3 in [1]).
 The object field was calculated using the polygon-based method [3]; only mutual occlusion between separate objects was processed in this CGH using the silhouette method [4].
 To realize FPHD-CGHs, although we have developed several numerical techniques in the field of wave optics [5-7], the computation time of The Venus was 48 h in 2009.
 Nowadays the same CGH can be calculated in 20 min and complicated self-occlusion can be properly processed using the switch-back technique [8].
 CG-modeled 3D objects are reconstructed with not only diffusive surfaces but also specular surfaces [9,10].
 Real objects can be incorporated into a 3D scene of virtual objects [11,12].
 We can reconstruct FPHD-CGHs in full-color with the two methods [13,14].
 Recently, we have developed a new technique to create flipbooks of FPHD-CGHs [15].

-Figure 1 shows one of the latest monochrome FPHD-CGHs, which has dimensions of 34 cm \times 17 cm.
-The number of pixels is approximately 0.18 T; i.e., the CGH is of quasi-tera-pixel scale.
-Additionally, the latest full-color FPHD-CGH is shown in Fig. 2.
-This is a full-color version of the monochrome CGH named Brothers, which was exhibited at the museum of the Massachusetts Institute of Technology in 2012 [16].
-The fringe image comprises 0.1 T pix and RGB color filters are used for full-color reconstruction [11].
+Figures 1 and 2 show examples of the latest monochrome and color FPHD-CGHs composed of more than 0.1 T pix, respectively.
+The latter is the full-color version of a monochrome CGH named Brothers, which was exhibited at the museum of the Massachusetts Institute of Technology in 2012 [16].
+The RGB color filters are used for the full-color reconstruction [11].